 Automic Vault icon Automic Vault

 AI agents often need the AWS CLI to debug and operate systems.
-Automic Vault keeps AWS keys out of readable files and puts approval around the command that uses them.
+Automic Vault moves console key pairs out of ~/.aws/credentials and lets AWS retrieve them through a Keychain-backed credential_process helper only while the root-controlled launcher is running.

 Automic Vault AWS credential protection console